In this week’s blog, we’re going to explore the difference between translation, localization and transcreation and which service is right for you.

-Localisation has the same fundamental aim as translation, but goes one step further.
-The difference is that localisation not only aims to convey the same message as the source text, but that the content is totally adapted to suit the cultural context of the target market.
+Localization has the same fundamental aim as translation but goes one step further.
+The difference is that localisation not only aims to convey the same message as the source text but that the content is totally adapted to suit the cultural context of the target market.

 In this case, the most obvious change from US English to GB English would be spelling and vocabulary, but language localisation can also incorporate:

-- the adaptation of cultural references and humour to make them relevant to a British audience.
+- the adaptation of cultural references and humor to make them relevant to the target audience.

 - choosing words that have equivalent connotative meanings.